ondrej-kvasnovsky/handbook-of-hidden-data-scientist-python/scatter-plot.md

     test_run()
 ```

 Here is SPY vs XOM.
+Angle of the regression line is quite high, that means high slope.
+Distrubtion of points is kind of around the regression line, which means higher correlation.

 ![](/assets/scatter-high-slope-low-correlation.png)

 Here is SPY vs GLD.
+Low slope \(angle of the linear regression line\) and distrubution of points is all over the chart, which means low correlation.

 ![](/assets/scatter-low-slope.png)